-A "reaction" is a building block of functionality that notices something happening via the camera, and triggers something happening in 3D.
+A "reaction" is a building block of functionality that notices something happening via an input object, and triggers something happening in 3D.
 AR apps in Asteroid are made by layering these reactions.

 Reactions can add an informational layer on-top of the physical world.
 They can be used to annontate books, display maps and navigation, or organize files and notes.
 For every iPhone productivity app, there's an overlay to be created in AR.

 Reactions can add novelty aesthetic effects to the physical world.
 They can be used to add emojis to real life conversations, or adding Instagram-like filters to actual pepople.
 For every social media app, there's a filter to be made in AR.

 Reactions can be used to enhance knowledge by providing step-by-step guidance for various tasks: cooking, DIY, counting cards in blackjack...
 If there exists a YouTube tutorial, there's potential for an AR app.